Ajay-Chidambaram/Sudoku-Generator/README.md

 python gui.py
 ```

-you will be output as an application window which is currently non-interactive , just to show the puzzle purpose only
+you will get output as an application window which is currently non-interactive , just for the purpose of showing the puzzle only.

 ![alt text](https://github.com/Ajay-Chidambaram/Sudoku-Generator/blob/main/Images/sudoku_pygame.PNG)